sefxdvc/RVX/Options-Information-about-the-patch.md

 Using CLI: `-e microg-support -e custom-package-name`(YouTube) or `-e music-microg-support -e custom-package-name-music`(YouTube Music)

-### If you want a Custom Package Name:
-- Select Custom Package Name

-Using CLI: `-i custom-package-name`(YouTube) or `-i custom-package-name-music`(YouTube Music)

-※ This patch option is for users who want to use the official ReVanced and ReVanced Extended at the same time.

-※ Caution: Be sure to include only **NON-ROOT** users.

 ### If you want a ReVanced Red Icon:
 - Select Custom Branding Icon Red
 - Don't Select Custom Branding Icon Blue